Welcome to Class One!

 What does my child need each day?

 The children are offered a free snack of fruit every day.
-Milk can also be ordered online - more information contact the office.
-You are welcome to send a healthy snack for your child - grapes should be cut in half lengthways, and we politely ask that you do not send any chocolate based snacks or crisps.
+Milk can also be ordered online - for more information contact the office.
+You are welcome to send a healthy snack for your child - grapes should be cut in half lengthways, and we politely ask that you do not send any chocolate based snacks, or crisps.
 We are a nut free school and it is very important that snacks are checked for nut content due to allergies for some of our pupils in Class 1.

 What can I do to support my child?